Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Introduction

-\looseness=-1 In physics, it is well known that signals and waves naturally experience energy decay as they propagate through space and time.
-Inspired by this principle, we observe a similar phenomenon in attention: post-softmax attention scores between token pairs tend to diminish as their spatial or temporal distance increases (see \fig{decay}(b)).
+\looseness=-1 In physics, it is well known that signals and waves lose energy as they propagate through space and time.
+Inspired by this principle, we observe a similar phenomenon in attention: post-softmax attention scores between tokens diminish as their spatial or temporal distance increases (see \fig{decay}(b)).
 We term this phenomenon \textbf{Spatiotemporal Energy Decay} and model the decay as an exponential function of both spatial and temporal distances.
-Based on this model, we unify spatial and temporal attention heads in SVG~\cite{xi2025sparse} into \textbf{\method}, a scalable sparse attention mechanism with $\bOnlogn$ computational complexity (see \fig{complexity}). \method employs a static sparse attention mask to translate the concept of energy decay into a corresponding computation density decay.
+Based on this model, we unify spatial and temporal attention heads in SVG~\cite{xi2025sparse} into \textbf{\method}, a scalable sparse attention mechanism with $\bOnlogn$ computational complexity (see \fig{complexity}). \method employs a static sparse attention mask to translate the concept of energy decay into computation density decay.
 The mask design is simple yet effective: each token attends to others at similar spatial locations, while the attention window shrinks exponentially with temporal distance, as illustrated in \fig{idea}(b).

 Moreover, since \method only prunes unimportant token relations without modifying the underlying softmax attention mechanism, it enables efficient adaptation of pre-trained video diffusion models to longer sequences using lightweight fine-tuning, such as LoRA~\cite{hulora}.
 Compared to full-parameter fine-tuning with dense attention, it achieves better video quality, as LoRA focuses on updating parameters most critical for temporal coherence and visual fidelity.
 The length-extension LoRA is also compatible with existing style LoRAs (see \sect{Main Results}).